-The transition in SC is compared with the transition in T, EF, and V. To compare the transitions in the four indices the data are normalized to average zero and standard deviation one, and the sign on EF and V are turned.
+Figure 4 compares the transition in SC with the transition in T, EF, and V. To compare the transitions the data for each index is normalized to average zero and standard deviation one, and the signs on EF and V are turned.